-The following factors were considered in preparing the District's budget for the 2020-21 fiscal year:
+The following factors were considered in preparing the District's budget for the 2022-23 fiscal year:

-- Revenue sources of \$316,909 were reduced from prior year budgeted sources of \$338,312 and prior year actual sources of \$327,159 with anticipation of less funding from Federal Grants in 2020-21.
-Property Taxes, the most significant funding source for the District at 72% of the budget, was budgeted to increase about 1% from both prior year budgeted and actual amounts.
-State Aid was anticipated to have no increase in the budget. - Expenditures were budgeted for \$350,351 which is more than the prior year budget of \$338,833, and more than the prior year actual expenditures of \$264,995.
-The most significant reduction in budgeted costs were for instructional expenditures funded from Federal Grants, due to the reduction in anticipated funding.
-The most significant increase from prior year actual to 2020-21 budgeted expenditures is due to budgeting for instructional expenditures which were funded by Federal Grants in 2019-20 and increased support costs for anticipated health insurance not in 2019-20. - The Capital Project Fund has budgeted for \$5,000 of expenditures.
-There were no Capital Project Funds expended in the 2019-20 year. - The budget for the year ended June 30, 2021 was adopted in June 2020 when there was a high degree of uncertainty related to the funding and operations for districts in the State of Michigan due to the novel coronavirus outbreak (COVID-19).
-Subsequent to year end, additional funding has been provided by the State of Michigan through various restricted federal grant programs.
-Despite this, there continues to be a high degree of uncertainty regarding potential changes to state and federal funding.
-In addition, the District is continuously evaluating the impacts of the pandemic as it determines the appropriate methods to deliver education to students in a safe environment.
-These factors will have a significant impact on the operational and financial performance of the District.
+- Revenue sources of \$425,574 were less than prior year final budgeted sources of \$433,142 due to a slight reduction in State Aid, ESSER and Local grant funds anticipated to be received/used in 2022-23.
+Property Taxes, the most significant funding source for the District at 58% of the budget, was budgeted to have about a 1.5% increase from prior year. - Expenditures were budgeted for \$420,543 which is less than the prior year budget of \$426,588 and more than the prior year actual expenditures of \$357,138.
+The most significant reduction in budgeted costs was for reduced costs for building improvements and van purchase.
+The increase in budget from prior year actual is mostly due to the additional anticipated costs related to the ESSER grants. - The Capital Project Fund has budgeted for \$5,000 of expenditures.
+There were no Capital Project Funds expended in the 2021-2022 fiscal year. - The budget for the year ended June 30, 2023 was adopted in June 2022.
+The District is continuously evaluating the impacts of the pandemic as it determines the appropriate methods to deliver education to students in a safe environment.